webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-Due to the many parameters in this rule, it is recommended to use `Rule::dimensions` to construct:
+This rule has many parameters; it is recommended to use `Rule::dimensions` to construct it:

 ```php
 use support\validation\Rule;